webQbe/graphql_server/README.md

     - `age` is an integer
     - `friends` is an array of users

+## GraphiQL Tool
+A very handy tool for interacting with your GraphQL server:
+- Graphical interactive GraphQL IDE: We can test queries & mutations
+- Runs in the browser
+- Syntax highlighting
+- Error reporting
+- Automation and Hinting

 ## Supported Languages
 - C# / .NET
 - **JavaScript / Node / Express**